-Dollar Amount of Breeders Awards
+O Dollar Amount of Breeders' Awards

-Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up

-Measure Baseline Description: The total dollars in awards issued in 2006 is the base measurement for this objective.
+Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up Frequency Comment: Calendar year Measure Baseline Value: 1311012 Date: 12/31/2006 Measure Baseline Description: The total dollars in awards issued in 2006 is the base measurement for this objective.
 In 2006, \$1,311,012 in awards were issued to breeders and owners of Virginia bred horses.
+Measure Target Value: 1000000 Date: 12/31/2011

-Measure Target Description: Increase the dollar amount of awards to \$1,500,000 by 2009.
+Measure Target Description: Increase the dollar amount of awards to \$1,000,000 by 2011.

 Data Source and Calculation: Data is collected from the horsemen's bookkeeper at Colonial Downs and the Virginia Thoroughbred and Harness Associations on the dollar amount of awards issued to owners and breeders of Virginia bred horses.
-Comparisons are made to the annual changes in the dollar amount of awards issued.